Teaching children in playful ways to listen to their body and empowering them to make choices that serve their health and

 Journey through the Body is an educational program for boys and girls between the ages of four and eight.
-An important age phase in which children learn and explore important information that will influence them for the rest of their life.
-The program has been developed for primary education, special education and childcare.
+An important age phase in which children learn and explore information that will influence them for the rest of their life.
+The curriculum has been developed for primary education, special education and afterschool programs.

-The intention is to empower children to make choices that serve their health and well-being.
+The intention is to empower children in making choices that serve their health and well-being.
 By providing them with knowledge about the body and teaching them to listen to it and to interpret its signals.
-In this way they learn to take good care of themselves and their body, to trust and to love themselves.
-Very important "life skills" in dealing with today's challenges.
+In this way they learn to take good care of themselves, their health, their body, and to trust and to love themselves.
+Very important life skills in dealing with today's challenges.

-Through movement and play sharing knowledge with children about the body.
+Through movement and play knowledge about the body is shared with the children.
 Teaching them to understand the language of the body and how to use the body as a compass in taking good care of yourself.

 Body-centered education focuses on the body and what the children sense and experience in the body.
 The body serves as a "laboratory" through which the provided knowledge (anatomy/physiology) is